 Whenever the component to be measured is zero, there will be a large flow of current through the meter.
 In such a situation the shunt resistance can be improved until the full load current is specified.
 For this current, the needle turns sideways in the direction of 0 ohms.

 Whenever the measuring component separates from the circuit.
 When the circuit resistance is unlimited in the circuit and the current is converted into current.
 The needle of the meter turns to infinity.
-When current flows and zero resistance does not flow once the current flows, the meter shows infinite resistance.
+When the current flows and zero resistance do not flow once the current flows, the meter shows infinite resistance.

 When the measuring component is connected in series with the circuit and the resistance of that circuit is high.
 Then the meter needle will change to the left.
 And if the resistance is slight then the needle turns to one side to the right.

 Suggested Read: What is the Voltage Divider Rule? | Voltage Divider Calculation

 #2.
 Shunt Type Ohmmeter:

 A shunt-type ohmmeter can be connected whenever the component is connected in parallel with the battery.
 This type of circuit is used to calculate the resistance of a low value.
 The following circuit can be made from the meter, battery, and measuring component.
 The measuring component can be connected to terminals A and B.

 When the resistance value of the component is zero then the current in the meter will also be zero.
 Similarly, when the resistance of a component becomes large, the flow of current through the battery and needle indicates a full-scale curve in the left direction.
 In meters of this type, there is no current on the scale in the direction of the left as well as in the direction of infinity in their right direction.

 The range of this type of ohmmeter is very high, and this ohmmeter has to include an adjuster, and the range of this meter can be adjusted by the adjuster as required.